 A course designed as a general review of Spanish grammar structured around readings, videos, films, and blogs from the Spanish-speaking world that deal with popular mysteries.
 This course is designed to enhance and further develop listening, speaking, writing, and reading skills in Spanish with a heavy emphasis on culture.
-Prerequisite: SPN 102, passing the University of Mount Union proficiency test, or permission of the instructor.
 4 Semester Hours.